seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **JESSICA**
 Nay, you need not fear us, Lorenzo: Launcelot and I
 are out.
 He tells me flatly, there is no mercy for
-me in heaven, because I am a Jew’s daughter: and he
+me in heaven, because I am a Jew's daughter: and he
 says, you are no good member of the commonwealth,
 for in converting Jews to Christians, you raise the
 price of pork.

 **LORENZO**
 I shall answer that better to the commonwealth than
-you can the getting up of the negro’s belly: the
+you can the getting up of the negro's belly: the
 Moor is with child by you, Launcelot.

 **LAUNCELOT**